-The process of implementation of the relevant cooperation agreements with the Southern Neighbourhood countries and the alignment of their frameworks with the EU legislation and standards is unique for each country and progresses according to the individual needs, and on a sector-by-sector basis.
+The process of implementation of the relevant cooperation agreements with the Eastern Neighbourhood countries and the alignment of their frameworks with the EU legislation and standards is unique for each country and progresses according to individual needs, and on a sector-by-sector basis.
 Moreover, new policies with an external dimension require further exchanges and knowledge transfer together with the sharing of best practices.
-TAIEX precisely facilitates this task responding to the needs identified by Southern neighbouring countries and requests for specific and targeted assistance.
-TAIEX also targets specific fields following the assessment and identification by the relevant Commission services and the European External Action Service (EEAS), therefore fostering strategic priorities.
+TAIEX precisely facilitates this task responding to the needs identified by Eastern neighbouring countries and requests for specific and targeted assistance.
+TAIEX also targets specific fields following the